richardlehane/crock32/README.md

 See [http://www.crockford.com/wrmg/base32.html](http://www.crockford.com/wrmg/base32.html) for details.

-Note: crock32 from Crockford in its use of lower-case letters when encoding (decode works for both cases).
+Note: crock32 differs from Crockford in its use of lower-case letters when encoding (decode works for both cases).
 To change, use: `crock32.SetDigits("0123456789ABCDEFGHJKMNPQRSTVWXYZ")`

 Install with `go get github.com/richardlehane/crock32`